MatthewDiana/verify-vanity/README.md

 # Verify Vanity

-A web API written with the Spring framework that can be used to verify that your favorite vanity license plate is available.
+A web API written with the Spring framework that can be used to check that your favorite vanity license plate is available.

 ## Getting Started